classapp/jack-jack/README.md

 <img src="http://www.nishiweb.com.br/icomics/images/upload/368.jpg" alt="JACK-JACK" width="240" height="330">
 </br>
 <p>App created to teach people how work with React-Native.
-This step you will learn how use AsyncStorage in react-native applications.</p>
+This step we will use another libraries to upgadre our project, for exemple we install <a href="https://github.com/oblador/react-native-vector-icons">react-native-vector-icons</a> to implements Task component.</p>

 ## CREATE PROJECT
 ```sh